quicwg/load-balancers/draft-ietf-quic-load-balancers.md

 In addition to the increased state requirements, however, load balancers cannot detect the CONNECTION_CLOSE frame to indicate the end of the connection, so they rely on a timeout to delete connection state.
+There are numerous considerations around setting such a timeout.

 In the event a connection ends, freeing an IP and port, and a different connection migrates to that IP and port before the timeout, the load balancer will misroute the different connection's packets to the original server.
 A short timeout limits the likelihood of such a misrouting.

-If the load balancer prematurely deletes its state, the routing is easily recoverable by decoding an incoming Connection ID.
+Furthermore, if a short timeout causes premature deletion of state, the routing is easily recoverable by decoding an incoming Connection ID.
 However, a short timeout also reduces the chance that an incoming Stateless Reset is correctly routed.

 Servers MAY implement the technique described in Section 14.4.1 of {{RFC9000}}
 in case the load balancer is stateless, to increase the likelihood a Source